rails/webpacker/docs/webpack.md

 ## Resolved modules

-To add new paths to `resolve.modules`, the API is same as loaders and plugins:
+To add new paths to `resolve.modules`, the API is same as rules and plugins:

 ```js
 const { environment } = require('@rails/webpacker')